microsoft/onnxruntime/BUILD.md

 #### Notes

+* Please note that these instructions build the debug build, which may have performance tradeoffs
 * The build script runs all unit tests by default (for native builds and skips tests by default for cross-compiled builds).
 * If you need to install protobuf 3.6.1 from source code (cmake/external/protobuf), please note:
    * CMake flag protobuf\_BUILD\_SHARED\_LIBS must be turned OFF.
 After the installation, you should have the 'protoc' executable in your PATH.
 It is recommended to run `ldconfig` to make sure protobuf libraries are found.